PARENT INVOLVEMENT PLAN

 Family Fun Night

-Open House meeting to allow families to visit school and meet the staff prior to school starting.
+Meet the Teacher Events to allow families to visit the school and meet the staff prior to school starting.

 PTO events throughout the year.